unexist/blog/_posts/2020-09-01-know-your-tools.md

 tags: tools soft-skills citrix intellij
 categories: tech
 ---
-I've been using citrix and a windows VM for quite a while, almost two years and never got used to the changes of the shortcuts.
+I've been using [Citrix][1] and a Windows VM for quite a while, almost two years and never got used to the changes of the shortcuts.

 And with macOS as host and windows in a VM it becomes quite nasty.